shuaikaishi/CDEIT/README.md

 - Put the data at `./data/` and run `python main.py --mode train`

-- **Data format** The data was stored in npz format which contains 'ys' as the voltage vector, 'xs' as the true value of conductivity, 'xs_gn' as the conductivity predicted by the Gauss-Newton method and 'TR' as the conductivity predicted by the Tikhonov regression.
+- **Data format*:* The data was stored in npz format which contains `ys` as the voltage vector, `xs` as the true value of conductivity, `xs_gn` as the conductivity predicted by the Gauss-Newton method and `TR` as the conductivity predicted by the Tikhonov regression.

 ## Test